ashrafulalam005/Dots-and-Boxes-game-with-python/README.md

 # Overview
 <br>

 ***Hey there.
 I am Ashraful Alam .
 I am from Chittagong, Bangladesh .
 I am a passionate software developer.
-This is a simple Dots and Boxes game implemented using Python .
+This is a simple Dots and Boxes game implemented using Python and some other tools .
 It allows two players to take turns drawing lines between dots on a grid, with the goal of completing as many boxes as possible.
 The player with the most completed boxes at the end wins.
 If the box count are same then its a tie.***

 <br> <br>